Blog

 Here’s a real example.
 A company building a customer portal planned eight features.
 Sounds manageable.
 But during development, stakeholders kept saying “just add” this and “just add” that.
 Password reset.
 User profiles.
 Notifications.
 Activity logs.
 Export options.

-That’s five additions to eight original features.
+That’s five additions to eight original features—a 62% increase in scope.
 The project that should have taken four months took nine.
 It cost 85% more than planned.

 Here’s how to fix it: